Professor-Seal/GP_Learning_Journal/README.md

 ## 21/10/25
 I came accross an error today from the player jump script.
 The player could jump but only once and then was unable to jump again.
 Looking in the inspector the error came from the OnGround check being faulty.
 To fix this I changed the OnTriggerEnter function to an OnCollisionEnter function.

 I also had an error with the double jump, where the player could infinetly jump.
-To solve this I created a nested if statement to check whether the player is on the ground and if they are they can jump and if the player is not on the ground they can press jump again but only 1 time until they are on the groudn again.
+To solve this I created a nested if statement to check whether the player is on the ground and if they are they can jump and if the player is not on the ground they can press jump again but only 1 time until they are on the ground again.

 ## 28/10/25
 I had an error with my enemy projectiels where the procetiles weren't spawinging in the right place and were floating upwards when the game was played.
 The problem was I was using a tutorial for 2D projectiles instead of a tutorial for 3D projectiles.
 So I had to find a different tutorial for a 3D projectile.

 I had another bug where the projectiles weren't spawning.
 I relisedn that the function I had written to spawn the projectiles wasn't being called so to fix this I put the shootAtPlayer function inside the Update function so it can be called.

+However, the game still didn't spawn the projectiles.
+I managed to fix this problem by creating an If statement in the Updcate function.
+But this created a new issue where the enemy moves along the negative Z axis.